Why Fiscal Freedom and Stability Matters to Everyone

 We have begun a valuation process of many of the City’s assets which would include the sewer collection and parking systems.
 This valuation process will reveal the real value of these city-owned assets, and will help future, good faith negotiations for possible purchases or leases.
 These efforts are underway and have already netted thousands of dollars.

-We will continue to evaluate a fairer earned income tax system that would be shared by commuters.
+We implemented a fairer earned income tax system that would be shared by commuters.
 This was a recommendation of our Financial Management Five Year Plan and we believe it has merit in alleviating some of the tax burden of city homeowners.

 We continue our look into whether the state’s Act 47 distressed city status makes sense for our city, though history clearly has revealed that Act 47 is not a perfect solution.